 4: Grab your reader's attention.

 How you write your blog post directly impacts the time your readers spend reading your words.
 You need to include keywords, to be SEO compliant, and make it gripping.
-If there’s no hook, your readers won’t read your blog post.
+If there’s no hook, your readers won’t read your post.

 They want to be entertained, to laugh, or to be shocked.
 So here are a few writing top tips: